ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 </info-box>

 <info-box warning>
-Since version `37.0.0` CKEditor 5 has built-in type definitions.
-If you have used type definitions created by the community, you will need to replace them with native types. {@link updating/update-to-37 Check the guide}.
+Starting with the v37.0.0 release, CKEditor 5 has built-in type definitions.
+If you used type definitions created by the community, you will need to replace them with native types.
+Check the {@link updating/update-to-37 Update to v37.0.0} guide.
 </info-box>

 ## Why use CKEditor 5 with TypeScript?